-Black Mirror Proves To Be An Accurate Predictor Of Chinese Near Future
+‘Black Mirror’ Proves To Be An Accurate Predictor Of Chinese Near Future

 What was the outrageous theme of a dystopian fantasy, China embraces as their path forward.
 And the results are shaping up to be just as terrifying.
 Bloomberg reports, “Beijing to Judge Every Resident Based on Behavior by End of 2020.”

 “The capital city will pool data from several departments to reward and punish some 22 million citizens based on their actions and reputations by the end of 2020, according to a plan posted on the Beijing municipal government’s website on Monday.
-Those with better so-called social credit will get “green channel” benefits while those who violate laws will find life more difficult.”
+Those with better so-called social credit will get ‘green channel’ benefits while those who violate laws will find life more difficult.”

 Under Communism where individual human rights mean very little, that last line looms as an ominous warning.
 What exactly does it mean in China to “find life more difficult?”
-Also, what are the benefits to being in the “green channel?”
+Also, what are the benefits of being in the “green channel?”

-Just days ago, a prominent business woman in China was falsely accused of Jaywalking and publicly shamed.
-China was relying on facial recognition software for the identification. unfortunately, it misidentified the picture of the person on the side of the bus as being that person jaywalking.
+Just days ago, a prominent businesswoman in China was falsely accused of jaywalking and publicly shamed.
+China was relying on facial recognition software for the identification.
+Unfortunately, it misidentified the picture of the person on the side of the bus as being that person jaywalking.

 By the way, if jaywalking is a serious offense in China, what else could get you blacklisted?
 Hong Kong Free Press reported that “China ups cash rewards to US$86,000 for citizens who report porn.”
 It is unclear how such a system would even work.
 For someone to report it, they would have to have accessed it.
 And that would automatically put them under suspicion of viewing offensive material.
 No one in China wants to be on that list.